-XX [month] 2022 SS7/13 was revised as follows after PSXX/XX:7
+SS7/13 was revised as follows after PS8/22:6

-- Chapter 2 was updated to further clarify PRA expectations regarding the complexity of CET1 instruments, based on supervisory experience, including the implications of non-CET1 shares on the eligibility of CET1 shares; the use of side-agreements; and the risks of barriers to recapitalisation from preferential distribution of share sales proceeds amongst shareholders or anti-dilution clauses. - Chapter 3 was updated to clarify PRA expectations on liability-accounted AT1 instruments which could include certain features or arrangements that may undermine the subordination of payments and increase the complexity of the instrument or the firm's capital structure. - Chapter 5 was updated to clarify that the Bank as UK resolution authority is not affected or limited in the actions it can undertake, as a result of the actions of subordinated creditors. - Chapter 6 was deleted to reflect the PRA's consideration that the expectation for a hedging instrument to be also subordinated for its value to be included in the hedging instrument is not relevant under the CRR. - Chapter 9 was updated to introduce an expectation that, notwithstanding the post-issuance notification requirement for Tier 2 instruments, firms should discuss with the PRA prior to issuing Tier 2 instruments with new or complex features. - Chapter 10 was introduced to set out the PRA's expectations on permissions for reduction of own funds instruments and share premiums, including an expectation that firms seek prior PRA permission for any forms of reduction to own funds instruments, and an expectation that firms inform their usual supervisory contact as soon as there is sufficient certainty regarding a capital reduction transaction.
+- Chapter 2 was updated to further clarify PRA expectations regarding the complexity of CET1 instruments, based on supervisory experience, including the implications of non-CET1 shares on the eligibility of CET1 shares; the use of side-agreements; and the risks of barriers to recapitalisation from preferential distribution of share sales proceeds amongst shareholders or anti-dilution clauses. - Chapter 3 was updated to clarify PRA expectations on liability-accounted AT1 instruments which could include certain features or arrangements that may undermine the subordination of payments and increase the complexity of the instrument or the firm's capital structure. - Chapter 5 was updated to clarify that the Bank, as UK resolution authority, is not affected or limited in the actions it can undertake, as a result of the actions of subordinated creditors. - Chapter 6 was deleted to remove the expectation that the value of a subordinated hedging instrument could be included in the value of the hedged capital instrument.
+The PRA considers that this expectation is not relevant as the CRR does not provide for it. - Chapter 9 was updated to introduce an expectation that, notwithstanding the post-issuance notification requirement for Tier 2 instruments, firms should discuss with the PRA prior to issuing Tier 2 instruments with new or complex features. - Chapter 10 was introduced to set out the PRA's expectations on permissions for reduction of own funds instruments and share premiums, including an expectation that firms seek prior PRA permission for any forms of reduction to own funds instruments, and an expectation that firms inform their usual supervisory contact as soon as there is sufficient certainty regarding a capital reduction transaction.